crmaykish/AT28C-EEPROM-Programmer-Arduino/README.md

+## Note: this project is archived and will not be maintained.
+Feel free to use it as a reference or create a fork.

 # AT28C EEPROM Programmer for Arduino Mega

 This is a simple way to program Atmel AT28C-style EEPROMs with an Arduino Mega.